-Now that you have an idea of what questions to expect, take some time to prepare for your interview by practicing your answers.
-Say them out loud a few times – that way you’ll feel more comfortable when it’s time for you to respond in a real interview.
+Now that you know what questions to expect take some time to prepare for your interview by practicing your answers.
+Say them out loud a few times—that way, you’ll feel more comfortable when it’s time for you to respond in an actual interview.

-Even better, if you have a friend, colleague, or family member willing to pose as the interviewer, ask them to role-play a mock interview with you.
-He or she can read each of these questions to you and you can practice your answers.
+Even better, if you have a friend, colleague or family member willing to pose as the interviewer, ask them to role-play a mock interview with you.
+They can read each of these questions to you, and you can practice your answers.

 Of course, you’ll be asked questions about a variety of things, so take some time to review other nursing interview tips.
 It also helps to be prepared to answer general interview questions at the same time.